Permutation of periodic points of Veech surfaces in $\mathcal{H}(2)$: Teichmüller curves in H(2)

-\begin{thm} Every irreducible component of a Weierstrass curve is a Teichmüller curve.
+By the work of McMullen~\cite{McMullen:discriminant_spin} (see also the articles by Calta \cite{Calta} and Hubert--Lelièvre \cite{Hubert-Lelievre}), we have the following: \begin{thm} Every irreducible component of a Weierstrass curve is a Teichmüller curve.
 Conversely, any Teichmüller curve coming from a translation surface in $\H(2)$ is an irreducible component of some Weierstrass curve.

 Let $D$ be a real quadratic discriminant.
 If $D \leq 4$, then the Weierstrass curve $W_D$ is empty.
 On the other hand, if $D \geq 5$, then $W_D$ is irreducible if $D \nmodn{8} 1$ or if $D = 9$ and, otherwise, $W_D$ can be decomposed as $W_D^0 \sqcup W_D^1$, where $W_D^0$ and $W_D^1$ are irreducible and distinguished by the spin invariant. \end{thm}